 - The UMF Testing Services site is generally open Monday through Friday from 8 a.m. to 4 p.m.

-When you confirm your acceptance, you should test as soon as possible so that you may register for courses.
+When you confirm your acceptance, you should test as soon as possible so that you may be registered for the appropriate courses.

 How do I register?